eveningkid/reacto/README.md

   - `main.js`, script that bootstrap and handle the application
 - `scripts`, nothing important to be seen here
 - `src`: *where the magic happens* 🧙
   - `/bricks`, all the **components/bricks**.
 Understand, all the quick tools to interact with code.
 Each folder represents a brick.
-Each brick is represented by a `brick.js` file (that holds all the logic) and `renderer.js` that is basically a React component, displaying the state from its `brick.js` parent.
+Each brick is represented by a `brick.js` file (that holds all the logic) and `renderer.js` which is basically a React component, displaying the state from its parent, `brick.js`.
 More details below about bricks.
   - `/components`: all the React components from the UI
     - `/_ui`, any common UI component (Button, Alert, Container...)
     - `/_containers`, are not React containers.
 More like important wrappers such as the project's *Root*, or *EditorWrapper*